mas-dse-ssnazrul/Latency_Test/README.md

 Recommended Setup
 -----------------

-Install MVAPICH Benchmark on your local system using the following tarball file:
+Install MVAPICH Benchmark on your local system by entering the following on your terminal:
 ```
   wget http://mvapich.cse.ohio-state.edu/download/mvapich/osu-micro-benchmarks-4.4.1.tar.gz